One Year and $1M -- how United Way became a disaster relief agency overnight and

 Flood Relief Efforts

-In the days following the June 2016 flooding, United Way of Greenbrier Valley was hands-on in the initial phase of relief efforts.
-Our strategy was simple: do what United Way does.
-So we examined the needs, determined the most effective and efficient way to help, rallied our partners and resources, and deployed them.
+In the hours following the June 2016 flood, United Way of Greenbrier Valley was hands-on in the initial phase of relief efforts.
+Despite not being a disaster relief agency per se, United Way is an organization that responds to the needs of the communities it serves.
+So, our strategy was simple: do what United Way does.
+We examined the needs, determined the most effective and efficient way to help, rallied partners and resources, and deployed them.

 Here is a snapshot of our role during the initial phase of disaster relief: